Observable signature of merging stellar-mass black holes in active galactic nuclei

 In non-relativistic regime, photons inside the shock start to diffuse out from the AGN disk, when the photon diffusion time, $t_{\rm diff}\sim~d_{\rm edge}^2\kappa_{\rm AGN}\rho_{\rm AGN}/c$, becomes equal to the shock expansion time, $t_{\rm dyn} \sim~d_{\rm edge}/v_{\rm FS}$, where $d_{\rm edge}$ is the thickness of the AGN disk above the shock, and $\kappa_{\rm AGN}$ is the opacity of the AGN disk for thermal photons.
 By equating the timescales, the thickness at the breakout is given by $d_{\rm edge,BO}\sim~c/(v_{\rm FS}\kappa_{\rm AGN}\rho_{\rm AGN})$, and the duration of emission from a breakout shell is

 where we adopt the Thomson scattering opacity of $\kappa_{\rm AGN}\sim0.4\,{\rm g/cm^2}$ assuming ionized gas.
 The observed duration for bright emission ($t_{\rm duration}$) is typically given by $t_{\rm breakout}$ in non-relativistic cases.
-The luminosity roughly evolves following $L\propto {\rm{e}}^{t^2}$ \citep{Sapir2011} and $L\propto t^{-4/3}$ before and after breakout during a planar phase ($t<t_{\rm sph}$), respectively, where $t_{\rm sph}=H_{\rm AGN}/v_{\rm FS}$ is the time of transition between the planar and spherical geometries of the breakout shell after the breakout of the shock.
+The luminosity roughly evolves following $L\propto {\rm{e}}^{t^2}$ \citep{Sapir2011} and $L\propto t^{-4/3}$ before and after breakout during a planar phase ($t<t_{\rm sph}$), respectively, where $t_{\rm sph}=H_{\rm AGN}/v_{\rm FS}$ is the time of transition between the planar and spherical geometries of the breakout shell after the breakout of the shock and $H_{\rm AGN}$ is the scale height of the AGN disk.
 The dependence of the time evolution of the luminosity on the density profile of the ambient material is found to be weak \citep{Sapir2011}.